keyz/the-super-tiny-interpreter/README.md

 Let's explain what a **[closure](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures)** is by writing a JavaScript interpreter in JavaScript.

+This project is still a **work in progress**, but feel free to poke around and check out the unit tests.

 ## Disclaimer
 The goal of this project is **not** to make a spec-compliant or blazing-fast interpreter.
 The goal, however, is to interpret a tiny subset of JavaScript features in **super-easy-to-read™** code.